Mickleover Sports 3 Frickley Athletic 0

 Mickleover were in good form, winning 4 of their last 5 and the team they were playing, Frickley, had lost all of their last 5 and were already relegated.
-They’d shipped 94 goals in their 45 games, only bottom side Skelmersdale faring worse.
+They’d shipped 94 goals in their 45 games with only bottom side Skelmersdale faring worse.
 On paper it looked certain that Frickley were going to be recording another defeat and the day before I headed over to bet365 to see if they were taking bets on the match.
 Odds on non-league matches are offered up with a much bigger overround (bookmaker margin) than bets on the premier league and other professional matches for obvious reasons.
 There was a 10% margin on this match so any kind of betting on these markets needs to be extremely selective but still, the 1.44 on offer for Mickleover looked a tempting one to place a decent sized bet on.
-I came to my senses however, reminding myself I know nothing about these two teams, little about non-league football in general and this was the last game of the season, so for all I know both teams might by fielding their youth team!
+I came to my senses however, reminding myself I know nothing about these two teams, little about non-league football in general and this was the last game of the season.
+For all I know both sides might by fielding their youth teams!

-I arrived early at the Don Amott stadium on a beautifully sunny Saturday afternoon and had plenty of time to look through the match programme and to check how the racing bets were going on my phone.
-Not doing much as it happens and I succeeded mainly on draining my battery.
+I arrived early at the Don Amott stadium on a beautifully sunny afternoon so I had plenty of time to look through the match programme and familiarize myself with the surroundings.
 Mickleover have a very nice setup, plenty of space to park for free, a nice little clubhouse, decent little stand and a nice flat playing surface.
 What more do you need really.

-I watched closely during the warm up to see if I could note any difference between how the two teams warmed up.
+I watched closely during the warm up to see if I could note any difference between the two teams’ approach.
 Frickley seemed to start with a lot of shooting and players doing their own thing.
 Mickleover were playing keep ball and other passing exercises and it was clear that they had a better team spirit with plenty of talkers, something which is very important in any level of football.
 Frickley finished up with a passing exercise and it didn’t look too promising that they struggled to string more than 2 or 3 passes together.

 At this point I was thinking that maybe I should have lumped on at 1.44 afterall, but after the first half display (0-0 at half time) I was glad I didn’t.
 Not because Mickleover didn’t play well, they did.
 They kept the ball really well and played some nice stuff which is not always that easy on a hot day and dry pitch.
 The first half lacked attempts at goal though and in terms of goal-mouth action wasn’t great.
 Mickleover played very deep which allowed their defence to build up possession from the back.
 The back 4 were very comfortable in possession and looked pretty solid.
 It was clear that they had some very talented players but they weren’t getting enough runners in behind the Frickley defence or getting to the by-line enough.

 Clinton Morrison was up top for Sports and I’m sure he’ll be the first to admit that he’s not in the best physical condition of his career.
 Quite understandable really at 37.
-What often happens to forward players when they are no longer so mobile is that they tend to want to hold the ball up and come deep to collect it, Wayne Rooney style.
-As helpful as this is in retaining possession it can prevent you getting up the pitch and you really need someone running in behind the back 4 and stretching them.
+What often happens to forward players when they are no longer so mobile is that they tend to want to hold the ball up and come deep to collect it, Wayne Rooney-style.
+As helpful as this is in retaining possession it can prevent you getting up the pitch.
+You really need someone running in behind the back 4 and stretching them.
 This is what Mickleover were lacking in the first half.

 It was very evident that some of Mickleover’s players had played at a higher level.
 Player-Manager John McGrath looked a very experienced and solid competitor and he and Pablo Mills, ex Derby County, were key figures in setting the tempo and getting the Mickleover side playing.